 Thankfully, taking good care of your coffee machine is not the colossal task you think it is.
 By running a cleaning capsule through your machine at least once a month, you can give your brewing chamber and nozzle a thorough cleaning.

 Furthermore, descaling your coffee machine every 3-6 months will effectively remove the build-up of limescale and calcium, ensuring your element and thermoblock heats up as it should.
 By just cleaning and descaling your machine, you can ensure that it lasts.

 Take good care of your machine, and it will give you many years of great coffee!

 Sanitize and keeping it clean, that is now more important than ever.
-You have probably seen this white build-up at the bottom of your kettle before?
+You have probably seen this build-up at the bottom of your kettle before?

-This comes from the high concentration of calcium in the water we use.
+This comes from the high concentration of calcium in some of the water we use.
 In order to test the efficiency of sanitizing products, we took this old kettle with an impressive build-up of limescale and decided to put our Caffenu® Eco Descaler to the test!

-The results were overwhelming (all the white stuff is gone!): a limescale-free, sanitized kettle.
+The results were overwhelming (all the build-up stuff is gone!): a limescale-free, sanitized kettle.
 Now just think about this: The surface of your kettle is visible, you can actually see the build-up, but what about the inside of your coffee machine?
 There are places we simply can’t see, where heat and moisture are present.
 Those places build up that exact limescale, as well as coffee residues and bacteria.

 It isn’t a fun thing to consider, but coffee machines do build up some foul mess, and that’s why it is essential to give your coffee machine a thorough cleaning every now and then, too; to avoid the potentially harmful substances that build up in your precious machine, and ensure you always get a perfect cup of coffee!